twitter/effectivescala/effectivescala.md

 	() => Int

-.< is clearer than
+.LP is clearer than

 	type IntMaker = () => Int
 	IntMaker

-.< since it is both short and uses a common type.
+.LP since it is both short and uses a common type.
 However

 	class ConcurrentPool[K, V] {
 	  type Queue = ConcurrentLinkedQueue[V]